alasco-tech/alasco-tech.github.io/_posts/2020-05-29-meet-your-team.md

 At Alasco we work every day to reduce costs and duration of construction projects.
 Following this clear vision and goal of bringing value to our customers, there are two major topics that define our work: Culture (the values we live  and work by) and teamwork.

 ### Culture & Teamwork at Alasco:
-Our work is based on our four company values in all things we do:
+Our work and all the things we do are based on our four company values:

 - Ambition
 - Appreciation
 - Positivity
 - Trust

-These values are not only mere words for us, they are a guiding star for our processes, communication and work-life.
+These values are not only mere words for us, they are a guiding star for our processes, communication and work life.

 Besides our culture, teamwork is a very important topic for us.